LeonM789/Multidimensional-Newtons-Method/README.md

 ## ⚖️ License

-This code is released under the MIT License.
+This project is licensed under the MIT License - see the `LICENSE file for details.

 <br>